anhluong156/cis3120_sp19/README.md

-lectures & in-class exercises (in jupyter notebooks) for the the undergraduate course Programming for Data Analytics that I taught in Spring 2019 @ Zicklin School of Business, Baruch College, CUNY
+lectures & in-class exercises (in jupyter notebooks) for the undergraduate course Programming for Data Analytics that I taught in Spring 2019 @ Zicklin School of Business, Baruch College, CUNY